Eads, Colorado

-Eads is the Statutory Town that is the county seat and the most populous municipality of Kiowa County, Colorado, United States.
-The town population was 672 at the 2020 United States Census.
+Eads is a statutory town, county seat, and the most populous municipality of Kiowa County, Colorado, United States.
+The town population was 672 at the 2020 United States census.

 History

 Eads has been the seat of Kiowa County since 1901.
 Eads was established in 1887 as a railroad town and was named after James Buchanan Eads, a structural engineer with the Missouri Pacific Railroad, who designed and built the Eads Bridge over the Mississippi River at St. Louis in 1874 and went on to design and build the system of levees on the Mississippi Delta which made the river navigable by ocean-going vessels.
 In the town, there are many historic houses and buildings that are still in use to this day; on Maine Street, there are many places to visit to learn more about the town's history.
 Since 2007, there is an annual event where the local businesses of Eads are supported called the Maine street bash; it includes many activities and live performances.

 The original name of Eads was Dayton.